Kazu010101/Threat-Intelligence/IOC-Investigation-MintsLoader/02-Phase2-C2-URL-Analysis.md

       → Our value: mints13 = Campaign batch #13
 ```

-Orange Cyberdefense — the team that named MintsLoader — specifically stated that the malware gets its name from this distinctive URL parameter.
+Orange Cyberdefense, the team that named MintsLoader, specifically stated that the malware gets its name from this distinctive URL parameter.
 The campaign number allows the operator to track and segment infection batches.
 Known observed values include `mints11`, `mints12`, `mints13`, and `nints13` (a variant spelling observed in other samples).

 ---